-The MCR remains at €3.7m representing the absolute floor of the MCR, the AMCR.
-There are no additional funding requirements projected, with the SCR exceeding the AMCR at end 31 December 2021.
+During the year and in line with SII EIOPA requirements, the MCR increased to €4.0m representing the absolute floor of the MCR, the AMCR.
+There are no additional funding requirements projected, with the SCR below the AMCR at end 31 December 2022.